 4. Suboptimal bedroom environment

 Your bedroom environment is another key factor when determining why you might be waking up so often at night.
 Maybe the room is too warm, too noisy or there’s too much light.
 Our bodies like a certain light, temperature, and noise level to stay asleep for 8 hours.
-Your environment can keep you from getting a good night’s sleep and instead wake you up in the middle of the night.
+Your environment can keep you from getting a good night’s sleep and instead cause you to wake up during REM sleep.

 5. Having an uncomfortable mattress